Blog / Why taxonomy is the most effective growth tactic for large catalogue Shopify stores

 3. Customise only where the platform has limitations

-We only step away from Shopify’s native features when the platform's default logic starts to act as a ceiling.
-While we keep to standard structures for your data wherever possible, there is one specific area that requires a more custom-engineered approach: its flat URL structure.
+We only step away from Shopify's native features when the platform's default logic starts to act as a ceiling.
+There's one specific area that requires a custom-engineered approach: its flat URL structure.

-- Because these filtered views do not create unique, indexable pages, you are effectively blocked from targeting the specific, granular keywords your customers are actually searching for.
+Search engines see the URL change, but find nothing distinct on the page to index.
+The high-intent query "men's brown size 10 boots" never gets a page of its own.
+Because filtered views don't create unique, indexable pages, you're effectively blocked from targeting the specific, granular keywords your customers are actually searching for.

-To overcome this, we build the kind of parent-child category structure you would expect from other platforms.
-We bridge this structural gap using a few specific technical solutions:
+To overcome this, we build the kind of parent-child category structure you'd expect from other platforms.
+We bridge the structural gap with a few specific technical solutions:

-- Secondary navigation & related collections: We build custom modules that allow you to link parent and child categories directly.
-This goes back to the "desire paths" idea we covered earlier - here you're effectively creating these paths for both users and Google.
-You can find a deeper dive on this in our guide to Related Collections.
+- Secondary navigation and related collections: custom modules that link parent and child categories directly.
+This is the desire paths idea in practice - paving them for both users and Google.
+There's a deeper dive in our guide to Related Collections.

-- Custom breadcrumb solutions: Since Shopify does not natively track a hierarchical path, we implement custom breadcrumbs.
-This gives search engines a clear map of exactly where a product sits within your taxonomy.
+- Custom breadcrumb solutions: Shopify doesn't natively track a hierarchical path, so we implement custom breadcrumbs that give search engines a clear map of where a product sits within your taxonomy.

-- Custom schema: We use custom schema to explicitly define these relationships in the code.
-This helps AI-driven search engines "see" the hierarchy that a flat URL structure usually hides.
+- Custom schema: we use custom schema to explicitly define these relationships in the code, helping AI-driven search engines see the hierarchy that a flat URL structure usually hides.

 Final thoughts

-Technical limitations aside, the most important shift you can make is a mental one.
+Technical limitations aside, the most important shift is a mental one.
 Taxonomy isn't an administrative chore; it's a discipline.
 It's the practice of being granular, consistent, and organised enough to respect how your customers actually think.